去滤镜

 De-filtered / Filter Off

-qù lǜ jìng
+Pronounced qù lǜ jìng in Mandarin

-What Does It Mean?
+What Does 去滤镜 Mean?

-Imagine ripping off the Instagram-perfect veneer to reveal what life actually looks like underneath. '去滤镜' literally means 'remove the filter' and describes the cultural push to ditch curated, idealized portrayals — of travel destinations, relationships, jobs, bodies, or lifestyles — in favor of raw, unretouched reality.
+Imagine ripping off the Instagram-perfect veneer to reveal what life actually looks like underneath.
+Emerging around 2025, '去滤镜' literally means 'remove the filter' and describes the cultural push to ditch curated, idealized portrayals — of travel destinations, relationships, jobs, bodies, or lifestyles — in favor of raw, unretouched reality.
 Think: posting the sweaty, crowded tourist spot instead of the dreamy postcard shot.
 It's part confession, part rebellion against the exhausting performance of a perfect life online.

 Cultural Context